|

 & Associates, an international coastal engineering firm, to determine

-whether the drop in water levels in Georgian Bay was due to natural causes or
+whether the drop in water levels in Georgian Bay

-"something other than usual cyclical fluctuations."
-The title
+was due to natural causes or "something other than usual cyclical

-of this news article referred to the lowering of water levels on both lakes
+of this news article referred to the lowering of water levels on both lakes Michigan and Huron,

-extraordinary new depth of the Saint Clair River was attributed to erosion
+depth of the Saint Clair River was attributed to erosion gone out of control,

-gone out of control, apparently, from the 1962 South Channel dredging in the
+apparently, from the 1962 South Channel dredging in the Saint Clair River

-unprecedented, even on a geologic time scale."
-The
+on a geologic time scale."

 response of the chief of hydrology of the Army Corps of Engineers in Detroit